juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 == Tenants
 Each _Realm_ allows the storage and recovery of secrets from users spanning multiple organizational boundaries.
 We refer to each of these organizational boundaries as a _tenant_, and the protocol as defined ensures that any individual tenant can only perform operations on user secrets within their organizational boundary.
 We utilize this multi-tenanted approach for realms as it reduces the costs of running realms by dividing the costs of operation across multiple tenants.

-We also believe this model enables a network effect that will broaden the adoption of the protocol.
-For example, realm operator _A_'s users no longer must trust _A_ alone if _A_ additionally distributes their secrets to realm operator _B_'s realm.
-To facilitate this exchange, _A_ could allow _B_'s organization to distribute its user secrets to their realm.

 = Cryptographic Primitives
 As a prerequisite to defining the protocol, we must define several cryptographic primitives that the protocol relies upon.
 Each of these is abstractly described, as the fundamental details of their implementation may evolve.
 For specific algorithms that we recommend as of the writing of this paper, see @Cryptographic_Implementation.

 == Oblivious Pseudorandom Functions (OPRFs)
-An OPRF is a cryptographic primitive that enables a server to securely evaluate a function on a client's input while ensuring the server learns nothing about the client's input and the client learns nothing about the server's key beyond the output of the function.
+An OPRF is a cryptographic primitive that enables a server to securely evaluate a function on a client's input.
+This evaluation ensures the server learns nothing about the client's input and the client learns nothing about the server's key beyond the output of the function.

 For this paper, we will define an OPRF exchange with the following abstract functions: